Absence of thermalization for systems with long-range interactions coupled to a thermal bath: Introduction

-In the recent past, several theoretical and experimental studies have been devoted to exploring dynamical and thermodynamic properties of long-range interacting systems (LRIS's)~\cite{revSR}.
+In the recent past, several theoretical and experimental studies have been devoted to exploring dynamical and thermodynamic properties of long-range interacting systems (LRIS's)~\cite{campa_et_al_phys_rep_2009}.
 In such systems, energy is not additive.
-This fact, together with a possible break of ergodicity, is at the origin of a large gallery of peculiar thermodynamic behaviors: the specific heat of LRIS's can be negative in the microcanonical ensemble~\cite{ruffo2} and temperature jumps may appear at microcanonical first-order phase transitions.
+This fact, together with a possible break of ergodicity, is at the origin of a large gallery of peculiar thermodynamic behaviors: the specific heat of LRIS's can be negative in the microcanonical ensemble~\cite{barre_et_al_prl_2001} and temperature jumps may appear at microcanonical first-order phase transitions.
 These systems also display remarkable non-equilibrium dynamical features.
-For example, it is well known that under particular conditions isolated LRIS's may get trapped in long-lasting quasi-stationary states (QSS's), whose lifetime diverges with system size~\cite{yama, nonGauss}.
-Importantly, when performing the limit $N\rightarrow \infty$ ($N$ being the number of particles), the system remains permanently confined in QSS's~\cite{calif, Antoniazzitricr}.
-As a consequence, for large long-range interacting systems, QSS's are directly accessible through experiment~\cite{fel,carl,carl_exp}. \\ Until today, the large majority of studies aimed at elucidating the fundamental properties of LRIS's have been carried out on isolated systems, {\em i.e.} under the assumption that the system properties are not influenced by the external environment.
-However, recognizing whether a non-equilibrium QSS is stable to an external perturbation is of great importance~\cite{cesarenardini}, both from a theoretical and an experimental point of view.
-A related fundamental problem concerns the mechanism through which a LRIS exchanges energy with the surroundings.
-These questions epitomize the main motivation of the present work. \\ The non-equilibrium dynamical properties of the LRIS's in contact with a thermal bath have been studied for the first time only recently~\cite{baldo1, chava1, baldochava}.
-As a possible realization of thermal bath, these authors considered a large Hamiltonian system with nearest-neighbor interactions, coupled to a fraction of the spins in the system.
-They concluded that the coupling with the bath introduces a new time scale in the evolution of the system: the weaker the coupling strength, the longer the system remains trapped in a QSS before relaxing to equilibrium. \\ At variance with the above studies, we investigate here the dynamics of a LRIS in long-range contact with an additional large system trapped in a QSS.
-This interaction scheme can be regarded as a more clear-sighted realization of a {\em thermal bath} for a LRIS, opening the way to applications in diverse fields such as cosmology and plasma physics.
-For example, one may think of the collision-less mixing between plasmas, or the operation of magnetic fusion devices for energy production or the merging of globular clusters to a self-gravitating galaxy.
-Furthermore, it is also tempting to speculate that our simple scheme could be somehow relevant for the self-consistent interaction between dark (the bath) and baryonic (the system) matter in the universe (see, {\em i.e.} Ref.~\cite{Millennium}).\\ As a reference case, we have selected the Hamiltonian Mean Field (HMF) model~\cite{hmf}, widely regarded as a prototype LRI system.
-The HMF Hamiltonian describes the one-dimensional motion of $N$ rotators coupled through a mean field cosine-like interaction,
+For example, it is well known that under particular conditions isolated LRIS's may get trapped in long-lasting quasi-stationary states (QSS's), whose lifetime diverges with system size~\cite{yamaguchi_et_al_physica_a_2004,antoniazzi_et_al_pre_2007}.
+Importantly, when performing the limit $N\rightarrow \infty$ ($N$ being the number of particles), the system remains permanently confined in QSS's~\cite{antoniazzi_califano_prl,antoniazzi_et_al_prl_2007}.
+As a consequence, for large long-range interacting systems, QSS's are directly accessible through experiment~\cite{barre_et_al_pre_2004,bonifacio_de_salvo_1994,bachelard_et_al_jstat_2010}.